 Let’s create a navigation file that contains two navigation lists for the pages in a module.
 The most common items in a navigation list are xrefs to pages that belong to the same module as the navigation file.
 The exercise below assumes that the navigation file will belong to the same component version and module as the pages it is referencing.
-That means the page IDs won’t need to specify version, component, or module coordinates.
+That means the resource IDs won’t need to specify version, component, or module coordinates.

 Open a new file in the text editor or IDE of your choice.

 On the first line, type a dot (

 .), directly followed by an xref macro prefix and the resource ID of the target page.

 At the end of the resource ID, complete the macro with a set of square brackets (